 Set up action

-Click Send Channel Message.
-Go ahead and click Save + Continue.
+2. Click Send Channel Message then click Save + Continue.

 Channel: What channel should the message go to?
 We created a channel called #proj-nps that we invited team members to.